junegunn/vim-easy-align/README.md

 }
 ```

-Naturally, this only works when syntax highlighting is enabled.
+Naturally, this feature only works when syntax highlighting is enabled.

-You can override `g:easy_align_ignores` to change the rule.
+You can change the default rule by defining `g:easy_align_ignores` array.

 ```vim
 " Ignore nothing!